utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-version-control/forking-elements.md

 If there are any [mocks](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/) or [monitors](/docs/monitoring-your-api/intro-monitors/) associated with the parent element, they aren't linked to the forked element.
 You must create mocks and monitors specifically for the fork if you need them.

 > If a collection is in a public workspace that you haven't been added to, you won't be able to send a request within that workspace.
 To send requests or make changes to a collection, you must fork the collection into a personal workspace or a team workspace that you belong to.

+## Edit a fork's name or label

+To change a forked element's name or label, do the following:

+1. Select the fork in the sidebar.
+1. In the overview tab that appears, select the fork's name or label to edit it.
+1. Select anywhere outside the name or label to save your changes.

 ## View fork information